Last updated: 12.01.2022

 There are currently 1,000 public charging points in Ireland.
 A fast public charger will charge an EV up to 80% in just one hour.

 There are many ways to save money by switching to an electric car:

 2. Cheapest rate of motor tax at €120 per year

 3. No more buying petrol or diesel

 4. Overnight charging at a home charging point costs on average €3 a night

 The Irish government introduced an incentive for drivers of eCars in the form of toll discounts.
 Electric car owners can save up to €500 on toll charges on the M50 and other major motorways.

 On the M50, fully electric cars can avail of half-price tolls during peak traffic hours and a 75% discount during off-peak hours.
 The current M50 toll charge for drivers with electronic tags is €2.10, which means eCar drivers will be charged just €1.05.

-Road transport emissions have been identified as one of the primary sources of greenhouse gas emissions.
+Road transport emissions have been identified as one of the primary sources of greenhouse gas emissions, accounting for 39% of all Irish emissions.
 Switching to an electric vehicle is a vital step towards reducing carbon dioxide emissions and improving the air quality in our towns and cities and to meet our EU emission targets.
+It is proven that these emissions contribute to climate change.
 Electric cars are part of the solution for our emissions problem.

 Whatever type of car you’re driving get an online car insurance quote in minutes with AIG and enjoy free benefits such as breakdown assistance, driving of other vehicles and step back bonus protection.